 - Not on display

 This is a preparatory study for the painting 'David's first victory' 1868, in the Gallery's collection.
 Its subject is from 1 Samuel 17 in the Bible:

 'And David said unto Saul, thy servant kept his father's sheep, and there came a lion, and a bear, and took a lamb out of the flock: And I went out after him, and smote him, and delivered it out of his mouth; and when he arose against me, I caught him by his beard, and smote him, and slew him.
 Thy servant slew both the lion and the bear; and this uncircumcised Philistine shall be as one of them, seeing he hath defied the armies of the living God'.

 Strutt was well known for his studies of lions, made from both living and dead specimens at the London Zoo; the most famous painting made from these drawings is 'Sentinels of empire' 1901 in the Tasmanian Museum and Art Gallery, Hobart.

 excerpt from Hendrik Kolenberg, Anne Ryan and Patricia James, '19th century Australian watercolours, drawings & pastels in the Gallery's collection', Art Gallery of New South Wales, Sydney, 2005

 Hendrik Kolenberg, Look, 'Australian images from the past: whether rarely seen or familiar, these works move and delight us', pg.
-24-27., Look Apr 2005, Apr 2005, 27.
+24-27, Sydney, Apr 2005, 27.

-Hendrik Kolenberg (Netherlands; Australia) (Author), Anne Ryan (Australia) (Author), Patricia James (Author), 19th century Australian watercolours, drawing and pastels from the Gallery's collection, Domain, 2005, 9, 54 (colour illus.).
+Hendrik Kolenberg, 19th century Australian watercolours, drawing and pastels from the Gallery's collection, 'Introduction', pg.
+6-16, Sydney, 2005, 9, 54 (colour illus.).